by Linda Walleshauser, on Jan 17, 2023 10:45:00 AM

 Employees must accrue sick time or leave at a rate no less than one hour for every 30 hours worked.

-Alternatively, employers may decide to frontload the hours instead, making the all the sick or leave time available at the start of the accrual year.
+Alternatively, employers may decide to frontload the hours instead, making all the sick or leave time available at the start of the accrual year.

-A calendar year can be any 12-month period except, However, when determining the total number of employees in an organization, which must be calculated from January 1st through December 31st.
+A calendar year can be any 12-month period except, however, when determining the total number of employees in an organization, which must be calculated from January 1st through December 31st.

 New York Sick Leave Usage